Berkanktk/CyberSecurity/README.md

 `Steghide` = JPEG(primarily), BMP, WAV and AU
 `Zsteg` = PNG(primarily), BMP

+### Stegsnow
+stegsnow is a program for concealing messages in text files by appending tabs and spaces (whitespace) on the end of lines, and for extracting messages from files containing hidden messages.

+**Useful commands:**
+`stegsnow -C -m <message> -p <password> <inputfile> <outputfile>` compress a message in a text file and save it to a new file `stegsnow -C -p <password> <inputfile> <outputfile>` uncompress a message in a text file and save it to a new file

 ### Steghide
 Steghide is a steganography program that hides data in various kinds of image and audio files, only supports these file formats : JPEG, BMP, WAV and AU.
 But it’s also useful for extracting embedded and encrypted data from other files.
 One of the greatest benefits of stegohide, is that it can encrypt data with a passphrase